hoodiehq/hoodie/docs/guides/plugins.rst

 ~~~~~~~~~~~~~~~~~~~~

 You can extend your Hoodie’s client by creating the file ``hoodie/client/index.js``
-in your app’s repository, which should export a `Hoodie Client plugin <../api/client/hoodie.html#hoodie-plugin>`.
+in your app’s repository, which should export a `Hoodie Client plugin <http://docs.hood.ie/en/latest/api/client/hoodie.html#hoodie-plugin>`.
-It will dynamically be bundled into your client accessible at the ``/hoodie/client.js`` route.
+It will dynamically be bundled into your client ``/hoodie/client.js``.

 Example

 .. code:: js

-    // /hoodie/client.js
+    // /hoodie/client/index.js
     module.exports = function (hoodie) {
       hoodie.hello = function (what) {
         return Promise.resolve('Hello, ' + (what || 'world') + '!')